 E. Keil and Company Ltd originally made reproduction furniture.
 The company was founded by Edward Keil.
 He worked on the De Havilland Mosquito production line during World War II.
-His son, another Edward known as “Eddie”, got the idea of producing balsa wood models from a visit to America.
+His son, another Edward known as “Eddie”, got the idea of producing balsa wood models after a visit to America.

 In 1954, in need of more space, the company moved from Hackney Road in London to Russell Gardens in Wickford, not far from the family home in Canvey.
 The company’s kits of rubber-band or small diesel motor powered model aircraft and boats became very popular with boys during the 1950s.
 The boxes they came in apparently had “Made in Wickford Essex” printed on them spreading the name of the town far and wide.